vitphire/DownOnSpot/README.md

 ## Usage/ Examples

-To use DownOnSpot you need to run it once and edit the default configuration file.
-It will be created in the same directory as your shell.
+Running DownOnSpot once will create the default configuration file in the same directory as your shell.

 ```bash
 $ down_on_spot.exe